sarkarayush2010-lang/DiceRoller/README.md

 Made with Flask and Bootstrap along with CSS and Javascript (new skill aquired for me!), this project is simple and reliable.

 This project was created for Hack Club's Horizons Event!
+P.S.
+The project was rejected for having an AI genereated readme? uh no i didnt ai generate this do you think ai can match my greatness?
 ---

 ## Features